 We can shepherd gently with respect and still not water down the Word.
 We can make God's paths straight—simple to follow, easy to understand, with no guile or alternate reason like signing them up to a Church.

 The Word of God, the Salvation message, and mankind's future is already straight.
-It is sufficiently explicit, pure, cleansing, confronting, beautiful, and above all, truthful, to be dishonourably manhandled and bent out of shape, often unrecognisable compared to its original form.
+It is explicit, pure, cleansing, confronting, beautiful, and above all, truthful.
+Only scoundrels dishonourably manhandle and bend it out of shape to suit themselves, often to the degree of being unrecognisable compared to its original form.
 Through our love of our Saviour and desire to see His Word do its job, we find the conviction and courage to make and keep His paths straight.

 PRAYER Dear Lord, thank you for the power of your Word to change hearts, families, communities and even nations.
 And thank you for John the Baptist's job to make straight the paths of our Lord, and being such a wonderful example.